AlexSmall96/Portfolio-Project-1/README.md

 - google fonts
 - Coolors.co

+# Deployment

 # Credits
-🚨**Required**
+## Content

+- The restaurants philosophy and menu were all original ideas.
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com//)

+## Media

+- The photos used on the site were taken from [Pexels](https://www.pexels.com///)

+## Code
-The resources used to create the code for this project were the HTML and CSS Essentials module and the Love Running Walkthrough project.
+- The resources used to create the code for this project were the HTML and CSS Essentials module and the Love Running Walkthrough project.